Pictona Ladder Play ( New Rules beginning 2/1/21)

 The ladders are maintained on the whiteboard in the Games Room.

 o Register you and your partner.

-o All teams will be randomly placed in the ladder at the outset.
-A new team may join the ladder at any time and will be placed at the bottom.
+o A new team may join the ladder at any time and will be placed at the bottom.

-o A team can challenge another team one or two places above its location.
+o A team can challenge another team up to three places above its location.
 The challenge is made in person, by email, or phone.

 o Challenge matches will be 2 games out of 3 to 11 points, win by 2.
 Teams change sides after game 1 and 2 and at 6 points in game 3.

 o If the challenger team wins, they move into the place of the team they defeated and the defeated team moves into the place of the challenger.
 In short, they swap places.

 o When a challenge is made the team making the challenge contacts the challenged team to find a time to play the match.
 Both teams must make reasonable accommodation to each other’s schedules, but a common time must be found and the match played within 5 days of the challenge.
 If a common time cannot be found, the Division captain will arbitrate the matter.
 If the challenged team does not have any availability within 5 days, a forfeit is declared and the challenger and challenged teams swap places.